 - Gout which is a form of arthritis caused by a build up of Uric acid in the joint.

-Ultimately treatment of metatarsalgia involves providing relief from the pain and identifying and treating any structural or bio-mechanical causes.
+Ultimately treatment of metatarsal pain involves providing relief from the pain and identifying and treating any structural or bio-mechanical causes.

 NSAID's such as ibuprofen (non steroidal anti inflammatory drugs) may reduce pain and inflammation.
 Always speak to your Doctor first.
 Use padding to protect the foot and re-distribute weight on the metatarsal bones.
 A Metatarsal lift compression pad which is inserted into the front of the shoe is ideal.
-Use gel type shock absorbing and cushioning insoles which have the cushioning material in the forefoot.
-Wear flat, spacious shoes the do not restrict the forefoot.
-Stretch your calf muscles regularly throughout the day.
+Or a gel type shock absorbing and cushioning insoles which have the cushioning material in the forefoot can also provide relief from symptoms.
+Wearing flat, spacious shoes that do not restrict the forefoot can help as can strtching the calf muscles regularly throughout the day.

 A doctor or sports injury professional can commission X-rays, MRI's or Ultrasound scans which can be used to look inside the foot to view any damage, arthritis or degeneration of the bones.
 Blood tests may be taken to diagnose any underlying medical causes such as diabetes or gout.